 Our attorneys regularly staffed clinics in hard-hit areas, including Far Rockaway, Coney Island, the Lower East Side of Manhattan, and Staten Island.
-During these clinics, Mobilization for Justice provided information or assistance regarding: FEMA applications, appeals, and recoupments; disaster unemployment compensation; repairs and rent abatements in rental housing; insurance disputes, mortgage payment relief, and foreclosure prevention for low-income homeowners; and other emergency matters.
+During these clinics, our staff provided information or assistance regarding: FEMA applications, appeals, and recoupments; disaster unemployment compensation; repairs and rent abatements in rental housing; insurance disputes, mortgage payment relief, and foreclosure prevention for low-income homeowners; and other emergency matters.
 Our attorneys also reached out to hundreds of people with disabilities by conducting “know your rights” trainings at adult homes and nursing homes who were displaced by Hurricane Sandy.